 Should you become an entrepreneur?

 Getting into business for yourself can be fun and exciting.
 It can also be daunting and difficult.
-First, ask yourself if you’re willing to build a business for the long term.
+First, ask yourself if you’re willing to start a business for the long term.
 Though the prospect of being an entrepreneur might feel exhilarating at first, growing a business takes time.
 Are you ready to commit to this for the next several years?

 New businesses have a high failure rate.
 Aspiring entrepreneurs have to cast aside the safety of a stable paycheck and day job and take the highs and lows in stride.
 It may take some time for your business to be profitable.
 That said, entrepreneurship is rewarding—just know what you’re getting into.